tailhook/dir-signature/FORMAT.v1.rst

 1. ``DIRSIGNATURE.v1 `` is a signature of a file format and version.
    Only ``v1` format is defined by this specification.

 2. Is a hash type (must be all lower case).
-This specification requires support of only single hash type is ``sha512/256`` which means ``sha512`` truncated to a 256 bits.
+This specification defines two hash types ``blake2b/256`` (which is blake2b with 256 bit hash) and ``sha512/256`` which means ``sha512`` truncated to a 256 bits.
    Other hash kinds might be added in future.
+It's expected that sha512/256 will be supported by every implementation and others are optional.

 3. Space separated key value pairs.
 This specification defines only ``block_size``.
 It must be the first key in the header.
 This specification